 - Provide reference materials for educators and other professionals.

 - Promote business exchanges.

 The Confucius Institute is a hub for Chinese studies and cultural exchanges.
-As a non-profit organization, the Institute aims to promote Chinese teachings and culture in order to facilitate a mutual understanding between the Chinese and the American people.
+As a non-profit organization, the Institute aims to promote Chinese teachings and culture in the Treasure Valley and facilitate a mutual understanding between Chinese and American people.
 Several communities, local organizations and government agencies have agreed to collaborate with NNU in its quest to develop effective relationships.